 \subsection{Definition of bad points and of a reduced model}

 We first define clusters of positive charges and clusters of negative charges.

 Roughly speaking, we grow balls of equal radii equal to $\tau$ around all the positive charges.
-As soon as $\tau$ equals $r_i$ (the distance from $x_i$ to its match $y_{\sigma_N(i)}$), we remove the point and its associated ball.
-Moreover, as soon as a ball intersects $q(\beta)$ (a fixed parameter) other balls, then remove $B(x_i,\tau)$ and all the balls touching it.
+As soon as $\tau$ equals $\frac{1}{4}r_i$ (where $r_i$ is the distance from $x_i$ to its match $y_{\sigma_N(i)}$), we remove the point and its associated ball.
+Moreover, as soon as a ball intersects with $q(\beta)$ (a fixed parameter) other balls, we remove $B(x_i,\tau)$ and all the balls touching it.
 The erased points are declared to be a cluster.
 Stop the process when $\tau$ reaches $\ve_0\Cut$ and declare each remaining charge to be a (singleton) cluster.